runrein10/lottoguesser/README.md

 # LottoPredictor
-This is a skeleton of a lottery number predictor based-on LOTTO 6/45, South Korea.
+This is a skeleton of a lottery number predictor based-on MegaMillions Five ball, US.
-For now it's concentrated on analysis of result history(#1~784).
+For now it's concentrated on analysis of result history(#1~12).
 Various prediction models such as

 ## Funtions
 0. Basic structure of lottery numbers are controlled in LottoNumber.java and LottoHistory.java